nuraulaola/House-Price-Prediction/README.md

 ## Overview

-Predict house prices with precision using Ridge and Lasso Regression in this data science project.
-Leverage advanced regression techniques to analyze and model housing data, achieving accurate predictions.
+Predict house prices with precision using Ridge and Lasso Regression to analyze and model housing data, achieving accurate predictions.
 Explore the codebase, methodology, and results for valuable insights into the housing market.

 ## Key Features

 - Implement Ridge and Lasso Regression for robust prediction models.
 - Analyze and preprocess housing data to enhance model performance.
 - Evaluate model accuracy and efficiency through comprehensive metrics.
+- User-friendly interface providing interactive visualization and insights.
+[Explore the App](https://house-price-preds.streamlit.app/)

 ## Outcome